Code-Institute-Submissions/The-Monkees-12/README.md

 From a fans point of view, the website is the perfect way of to find out more about the band, the bands members, their latest tracks, videos and future concerts.
 Being able to buy tickets to their shows makes the experience even easier and more pleasant.

 As an example of testing the website, if we are looking at the Tracks page and test the music player we will find that it works perfectly every time.
 Upon clicking the play button, the song starts playing and the button changes to a “pause” button that can be actioned whenever we want to pause the song.
 There is also a timer for every song, showing the elapsed time as well as the total time of the song to inform the user how long has the song played for, out of the total time of the song.

 We also have a “track bar” that tracks and shows the progress of each song.
 Moving further to the right, we have a “speaker” button that when is actioned it will mute the song instantly.
 The last setting of the music player is the three small squares align vertically, that, when actioned, it shows a “download” feature that works perfectly and it downloads the song immediately to the users operating systems download folder.

 ## Deployment

 I have decided to upload my project to Github as it is the best known platform for sharing projects with other coders.
+To do so, I accessed the "Settings" button on the right hand side of the page, which took me into the page where I gave my project a name.
+I selected the "Master Branch" function withing the GitHub Pages and saved it to be published onto my GitHub [page](https://stanciudorin.github.io/The-Monkees/).

 ## Credits Content

-* The text for this website was copied from the Wikipedia “The Monkees” article Media
+* The text for this website was copied from the Wikipedia [“The Monkees”](https://stanciudorin.github.io/The-Monkees/) article Media
-* The photos used in this site were obtained from the project details provided by Code Institute Acknowledgements
+* The photos used in this site were obtained from the project details provided by [Code Institute](https://codeinstitute.net) Acknowledgements
-* I received no inspiration for other projects whatsoever, but I have gone through some chapters of the course to refresh my memory with some commands.
+* I received no inspiration for other projects whatsoever, but I have gone through some chapters of the course to refresh my memory with some commands, functions and lines of codes.